lupyuen/lupyuen.github.io/src/gateway.md

 # Appendix: Packet Forwarder Service

-TODO
+__Packet Forwarder__ is the Background Service on PineDio Gateway that relays received LoRa Packets to The Things Network.

-Packet Forwarder is the ???
+(Yep it's super critical to keep this service running on PineDio Gateway!)

-To check Packet Forwarder Service...
+To check if the __Packet Forwarder Service is running__...

 ```bash
 systemctl status ttn-gateway